drskaf/CXPNet-Image-Classification/README.md

 Hernia
 The biggest limitation of this dataset is that image labels were NLP-extracted so there could be some erroneous labels but the NLP labeling accuracy is estimated to be >90%.

-The original radiology reports are not publicly available but you can find more details on the labeling process here.
+The original radiology reports are not publicly available but you can find more details on their respective website.

 Dataset Contents: